St. Stephen Lympne and St. Peter & St. Paul Saltwood

 When choosing hymns you should bear these points in mind:

-1. ‘All things Bright and Beautiful’ is a very common choice and has become rather well-worn, especially as it is a frequent funeral choice.
+1. ‘All things Bright and Beautiful’ is a very common choice and has become rather well-worn, especially as it is a very frequent funeral choice.

 2. Because people are less familiar with singing hymns today, the number of hymns people think they know is getting smaller with the result that there is quite an overlap between choices at funerals and weddings.
 Hymns marked † in the list below are often chosen for funerals.
 They are often selected because they are good hymns.
 So for a wedding by all means choose one or two, just not all of them.